Guillaume-SE/Codex/README.md

 ```

 ## Status
-26/07/24: The database v2 is now completed, I adjust my code to match with her!
+26/07/24: Version 2 of the database is complete, I'm updating the code to incorporate this v2!
-I'll soon update the diagram show above :)
+I'll soon update the diagram above.

 ## Other